mattermost/mattermost-test-management/data/test-cases/plugins/todo/API/Edit issue.md

 **Step 1**

-1. Provide the id(mandatory field) of the desired Todo.
+1. Open the RHS of the Todo plugin.
-2. Enter the desired changes in message and description field(mandatory fields).
-3. Provide the correct authtoken(in postman) of the user.
+2. Open on the menu options of the desired Todo issue.
+3. Click on edit issue.
+4. Fill the required fields and click on save button.

 **Expected**

-The desired Todo should get created.
+The desired Todo should get edited.